Existence of Korteweg-de Vries Solitons and Relevance of Relativistic Effects in a Dusty Electron-Ion Plasma: Relevance of relativistic effects

+First we consider the effect of relativistic velocities on soliton existence and width.
+We have already shown in Sec.~\ref{KdV} that soliton width is directly related with the dispersion coefficient $q>0$.
 For the slow mode, Fig.~\ref{width_compare}(a) shows the width as a function of dust charge density.
 As in Fig.~\ref{fig1} and \ref{fig2}, we only plot the regions where solitons exist.
 Thus, Fig.~\ref{width_compare}(a) shows that relativistic effects on ions increase the range of dust charge densities where solitons can exist, and that the width decreases when ions become relativistic.
 Figs.~\ref{width_compare}(b) and \ref{width_compare}(c) are similar to Fig.~\ref{width_compare}(a), but for the fast mode.
 As seen in Figs~\ref{fig1} and \ref{fig2}, in this case there are two branches, so each plot focuses on one branch, for low and high dust charge density.
 If the charge density is low [Fig.~\ref{width_compare}(b)], relativistic effects increase the existence range of the soliton, like for the slow mode.
-On the other hand, if the charge density is high [Figs.~\ref{width_compare}(c)], the effects are the opposite: when ions are relativistic, the width increases, and the existence range is decreased.
+On the other hand, if the charge density is high [Fig.~\ref{width_compare}(c)], the effects are the opposite.
+When ions are relativistic, the width increases, and the existence range is decreased.

-Fig.~\ref{amplitude_compare} shows the effect of relativistic velocities on soliton amplitude, for the slow and fast modes, as a function of dust charge density.